General Standards of Conduct

 - Other protections based on issues related to cohabitation, residency, employment, and child custody.

-DPS will help put victims who are interested in pursuing a PFA, an SVPO, or a PFIO in contact with local officials.
+DPS will help put individuals who are interested in pursuing a PFA, an SVPO, or a PFIO in contact with local officials.
 Any employee who obtains a PFA, and SVPO, or a PFIO from Pennsylvania or any similar Order from a reciprocal State should provide a copy to DPS.
-A Reporting Party may then meet with DPS to develop a Safety Action Plan, which is a plan for DPS and the victim to reduce
+An individual may then meet with DPS to develop a Safety Action Plan, which is a plan for DPS and the individual to reduce risk of harm while on campus or coming and going from campus.
+This plan may include, but is not limited to: escorts, special parking arrangements, providing a temporary cellphone, etc. DPS will help facilitate the reporting of PFA, SVPO, or PFIO violations to the local police.

 While not the same as the above-referenced Court Orders, the College can issue a No Contact Directive.
 This includes, but is not limited to, communication that is written, verbal, or physical.
 Written communication is understood to include all electronic means of communication; including, but not limited to, email, instant messaging and text messaging.
 Verbal communication is understood to include phone calls and voice mail messages.
 A "no contact" directive may include additional restrictions and terms.